thruflo/ntorque/README.md

 When the web hook returns with a 200 response, the task is marked as `completed`.
 Completed tasks are periodically deleted after a configurable time period.
-When the web hook call fails or returns a non-200 response code (after redirects have been followed), the task is set to `retry` after a delay (based on the backoff algorithms [described above](#functionality)).
+When the web hook call fails or returns a 500 response code (after redirects have been followed), the task is set to `retry` after a delay (based on the backoff algorithms [described above](#functionality)).

+XXX 201 < status code > 500 is set to `failed`.

 [PostgreSQL]: http://www.postgresql.org
 [Redis]: http://redis.io